Certifying the activation of Bell nonlocality with finite data: Activation of Bell nonlocality

-The critical point is now that although the state is Bell-local, Alice and Bob can probabilistically upgrade this state to violate a Bell inequality using only a local quantum operation and classical communication.
-For this, Alice measures $\lbrace\proj0+\proj1,\proj2\rbrace$ and communicates the result to Bob.
-If the first outcome occurs, the resulting state is a product state and is discarded by Alice and Bob.
+Although the state is Bell-local, Alice and Bob activate its Bell nonlocality by locally filtering the state with (oneway) classical communication.
+For this, Alice measures the two-outcome measurement $P_\mathrm{keep}=\proj0+\proj1$, $P_\mathrm{discard}=\proj2$ and communicates the result to Bob.
+If the second outcome occurs, the resulting state is a product state and is discarded by Alice and Bob.
 Otherwise, Alice and Bob know that they share the Werner state $W_\mu$ and they are ready to perform a Bell test using this state.
-If now $\mu>1/\sqrt{2}$, then the state can violate the Clauser-Horne-Shimony-Holt (CHSH) inequality~\cite{chsh_1969}.
-Therefore, states of the form of Eq.~\eqref{eq:nice-state} which are prepared with parameters $q \le 2/3 ( 1 - \mu)$ and $\mu>1/\sqrt{2} \approx 0.707$ feature hidden Bell-nonlocality, which can be activated by local filtering.
+If $\mu>1/\sqrt{2}$, then the state can violate the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{chsh_1969}.
+Therefore, states of the form of Eq.~\eqref{eq:nice-state} which are prepared with parameters $q \le 2/3 ( 1 - \mu)$ and $\mu>1/\sqrt{2} \approx 0.707$ feature hidden Bell nonlocality.